wix-prototypers/prototypers_components-units/README.md

 2. Open this [link](https://wix-prototypers.github.io/prototypers_components-units/components-units_02/index.html){:target="\_blank"} and search for the component you need.
 3. Copy the component code and use it in your prototype code.

-<b>Note:</b> There are components that includ wsr-icons, you can copy the wsr_icons folder from the this projcet to your prototype project or add the relevant icon yourself.
+<b>Note:</b> There are components that include wsr-icons, you can copy the wsr_icons folder from the this projcet to your prototype project or add the relevant icon yourself.

 Enjoy! 😎